 Some tyres come with wear markers.
 These can be small dotted grooves in the middle of the tyre itself that will slowly disappear overtime.
 If you have no wear markers, you may need to think about replacing the tyres.

 As you’ll know, it doesn’t matter how well you prepare, you’ll inevitably get a puncture… there, we’ve said the P word!
-In your pocket or seatpack you should carry at least a set of tyre levers, puncture repair kit, two tubes and a business card just incase you have a complete blow out, it does happen.
+In your pocket or seatpack you should carry at least a set of tyre levers, puncture repair kit, two tubes, a mini-pump and a business card just incase you have a complete blow out, it does happen.